AyesoroFemi/Go-basis/doc.md

 			This lesson introduces structs, addressing rudimentary concepts such as declaration and memory allocation.
 			Go supports user-defined or custom types in the form of alias types or structs.
 A struct tries to represent a real-world entity with its properties.
 Structs are composite types to use when you want to define a type that consists of several properties each having their type and value, grouping pieces of data together.
 Then, one can access that data as if it were part of a single entity.
 			Structs are value types and are constructed with the new function.
 The component pieces of data that constitute the struct type are called fields.
 A field has a type and a name.
 Field names within a struct must be unique.
-			The concept was called ADT (Abstract Data Type) in older texts on software engineering.
-It was also called a record in older languages like Cobol, and it also exists under the same name of struct in the C-family of languages and in the OO languages as a lightweight-class without methods.

 			However, because Go does not have the concept of a class, the struct type has a much more important place in Go.
 			Definition of a struct
 			The general format of the definition of a struct is as follows: